 H18: Insufficient braking force.
-There may be a situation where the brake is activated, but it is not able to generate enough force to stop the pod as quickly as necessary.
+There may be a situation where the brake is activated, but it is not able to generate enough force to stop the vehicle as quickly as necessary.
 This may be due to a possible electrical or mechanical failure of the LSM, which prevents it from applying the full braking force.
-The consequences of this may be that the pod entered the stations with too high speed by colliding with slower pod or with the tube in a switch because it could not reduce the speed in due time.
+The consequences of this may be that the vehicle entered the stations with too high speed by colliding with slower vehicle or with the tube in a switch because it could not reduce the speed in due time.
 The consequences of this type of failure can become very serious if a collision occurs, since it is likely that being the speed so high there will be injuries, so it has been assigned a level 1.
 The probability of this happening is occasional, as it is a system that is not yet fully developed.
 Being the level of this threat C1, in the red zone of the matrix.
 To reduce the impact of this threat, the best option is again the implementation of a secondary braking system, capable of coming into operation quickly in case the main one fails.
 To prevent it from happening, you must apply a strict maintenance plan to keep it in the right condition and a monitoring activity aimed at the detection of possible signs of failure.
 After applying these measures, the level of this threat in the risk matrix would pass to the green zone, D4.

 H19: Error setting braking curve.
 The braking system must be able to generate an appropriate braking curve depending on the circumstances.
 The system may not be able to define this curve due to a software failure or because it does not receive the appropriate information due to a failure in the communication system.
-The consequences of this risk are that the pod could collide with another pod or with the tube, if it is not able to brake in time, and injuries could occur in the crash.
+The consequences of this risk are that the vehicle could collide with another vehicle or with the tube, if it is not able to brake in time, and injuries could occur in the crash.
 The degree of consequences is therefore very serious, as people can be harmed in the collision.
 The likelihood of this occurring is occasional if appropriate considerations have not been taken into account.
 Therefore, the level of this threat is C1.
-The main mitigation measures for this case would be that the signaling system information received by the pod is sufficient to determine an appropriate braking curve.
-A redundant communication system between the track and the pod is a good option to ensure that the necessary information will be received.
+The main mitigation measures for this case would be that the signalling system information received by the vehicle is sufficient to determine an appropriate braking curve.
+A redundant communication system between the track and the vehicle is a good option to ensure that the necessary information will be received.
 It is necessary that the braking system has passed the operating tests that verify that it is able to function properly.
+Moreover, an emergency braking action can be applied in case of failure of both communication systems or one of the safety-critical pod components (e.g. brake).
 The level of risk when applying these measures would be reduced to E2, passing to the yellow area of the matrix.

-2.8.5.4.
-Human failures
+3.9.5.4 Human failures